-- 1. There are two distinctive modes of operations in vRA.
-The system administrator configures the general system settings such as tenants management, branding, email servers configuration.
+- There are two distinctive modes of operations in vRA.
+The system administrator configures the 1 general system settings such as tenants management, branding, email servers configuration.
 The system administrator's account cannot be used to manage self-service items for users.
 Each tenant manages its catalogs and services for vRA catalog management.
 Therefore, there must be tenant organizations in the target vRA environment other than the vsphere.local tenant. - 2.
 The vRA is shipped with vRO running on the same appliance.
 By default, vRA is configured to use this vRO.
 However, if the administrator chooses to use a different vRO server, the vRA system setting must be modified to use the external vRO server where the ASM vRO Integration exists. - 3.
 Finally, there has to be an account with sufficient privilege to add and modify the tenant service catalog items.
 Either the Tenant Administrator or the Service Architect role grants this privilege.
 To run the following workflow, either of these accounts must be in use.

-Non-Interactive Workflow as vRA XaaS Blueprints
+Non-Interactive Workflow as vRA Service Blueprints

-By using the non-interactive workflow, you can create and publish vRA XaaS Blueprints in the easiest way.
+By using the non-interactive workflow, you can create and publish vRA Service Blueprints in the easiest way.
 Modify the non-interactive sample workflow in vRO by setting the attributes or create a workflow with all the attributes set (no input exists to the workflow).
 For better illustration, assume that a sample workflow has been modified.
-Navigation path for the workflow is Deploy Service workflow \rightarrow Dell Active System Manager \rightarrow Sample Workflow \rightarrow Non-interactive folder. vRA's attributes are set to deploy an ASM Template into an ASM Service to provision virtual machines in a vCenter cluster.

-The following instruction describes how to convert the ASM sample workflow (non-reactive) to vRA-friendly workflow:
+Navigation path for the workflow is Deploy Service workflow \rightarrow Dell Active System Manager \rightarrow Sample Workflow \rightarrow Non-interactive folder, vRA's attributes are set to deploy an ASM Template into an ASM Service to provision virtual machines in a vCenter cluster.
+The following instruction describes how to convert the ASM sample workflow (non-reactive) to vRAfriendly workflow:

-Log in to the vRA tenant console (It is accessible at https://VRA_HOSTNAME/vcac/org/TENANT_NAME) using the privileged account.
+Log in to the vRA tenant console (It is accessible at https://VRA HOSTNAME/vcac/org/ 1.
+TENANT NAME) using the privileged account.

 NOTE: This step is optional.
-Existing Service can be used instead of using a new Service to contain the XaaS
+Existing Service can be used instead of using a new Service to contain the service blueprints.

 - 2. Click the Administration tab. - 3.
 Select Catalog Management, and then the Services. - 4.
 Create a service, and add the service to an entitlement. - 5.
-Click the Design tab. - 6.
-In the left pane, expand XaaS, and then click Select XaaS Blueprint. - 7.
-Click Add on the right pane to add a new XaaS Blueprint. - 8.
+Click the Advanced Services tab. - 6.
+Select the service blueprints on the left pane.

+- 7. Click the Add button on the right pane to add a new service blueprint. - 8.
 First select the Deploy Service workflow that was modified earlier in vRO. - 9.
-Click Next. - 10.
+Click the Next button. - 10.
 Edit the details as needed, then proceed.